 The take-home distribution channel consists of national and regional grocery stores, warehouse clubs, mass-merchandisers, wholesalers and dollar stores.
 We distribute our products to this channel through the warehouse distribution system and the direct-store delivery system.

-Under the warehouse distribution system, products are shipped from our production facilities to the retailer's centralized distribution centers and then distributed by the retailer to each of its outlet locations with other goods.
+Under the warehouse distribution system, products are shipped from our production facilities to the retailer's centralized distribution centers and then distributed by the retailer to each of its store locations with other goods.
 Products sold through the direct-store delivery system are distributed directly to the customer's retail outlets by our direct-store delivery fleet and by independent distributors.

 We distribute our products to the convenience channel through our own direct-store delivery fleet and those of independent distributors.
 The convenience channel consists of convenience stores, gas stations and other smaller "up-and-down-the-street" accounts.
-Because of the higher retail prices and margins that typically prevail, we have undertaken several measures to expand convenience channel distribution.
-These include development of products, packaging and graphics specifically targeted to this market.
+Because of the higher retail prices and margins that typically prevail, we have developed packaging and graphics specifically targeted to this market.